 The city also holds the distinction of being an official EPA “Green Power Community” due to its commitment to green power use – one of the first in the nation.

-A wide array of community events, including an outdoor summer concert series, old-fashioned county fair, Capital Food and Wine Festival, Dixieland Jazz Festival, Lacey Spring Fun Fair and Pacific Northwest Mushroom Festival, appeal to residents and visitors of all ages.
+A wide array of community events, including an outdoor summer concert series, old-fashioned county fair, Capital Food and Wine Festival, Dixieland Jazz Festival and Lacey Spring Fun Fair, appeal to residents and visitors of all ages.

 City of Lacey

 Lacey, WA 98503